 The organization of your Workbench could be saved to be quickly recalled at the proper moment: these preset take the name of perspectives.

 Perspectives could be switched using the proper button in the top right corner of your Workbench.
 It is also possible to add other perspectives, save or reset the current one to default through the drop-down menu “Window” located in the menu bar.

 Note that switching perspective is a matter of views organization, this will not impact your code or your files.
 You can switch perspective as you want without any concern.

 ChibiStudio comes with two separate perspectives: C/C++ and Debug.
 If the on first run your do not have C/C++ and Debug perspectives on the top right corner most likely you haven’t uninstalled the antivirus or you haven’t updated 7zip: the extraction has been affected by this.

-- The software development, in other words that process related to new project creation, code editing, compiling and resolution of errors and warnings.
-The perspective C/C++ is oriented to this part and you can figure out this because the largest amount of workbench area is dedicated to text editor area.
+- The software development, in other words, that process related to new project creation, code editing, compiling and resolution of errors and warnings.
+The perspective C/C++ is oriented to this part and you can figure out this because the largest amount of workbench area is dedicated to the text editor area.